Sarah Rector: Oil strike and wealth

 As news of Rector's wealth spread worldwide, she received requests for loans, money gifts, and marriage proposals, although she was only 11 years old.
 Due to her wealth, in 1913, the Oklahoma Legislature made an effort to have her declared an honorary white, allowing her the benefits of elevated social standing in the segregated society, such as riding first-class on trains.

 In 1914, the African-American journal, The Chicago Defender, began to take an interest in Rector, just as rumors began that she was a white immigrant who was being kept in poverty.
 The newspaper published an article claiming mismanagement by the white guardians of her estate.
 National African-American leaders Booker T. Washington and W. E. B. Du Bois both became concerned about Rector's welfare.
 In June 1914, a special agent for the National Association for the Advancement of Colored People (NAACP), James C. Waters Jr., sent a memo to Du Bois regarding her situation.
 Waters had been corresponding with the Bureau of Indian Affairs and the United States Children's Bureau over concerns regarding the mismanagement of Rector's estate.
 He wrote of her white financial guardian: "Is it not possible to have her cared for in a decent manner and by people of her own race, instead of by a member of a race which would deny her and her kind the treatment accorded a good yard dog?"

 This prompted Du Bois to establish the Children's Department of the NAACP, which investigated claims of white guardians who were suspected of depriving black children of their land and wealth.
 Washington also intervened to help the Rector family.
 In October of that year, Sarah was enrolled in the Children's School, a boarding school at the Tuskegee Institute in Alabama, headed by Washington.
 Upon graduation, she attended the Institute.

+Adulthood

 Rector was a millionaire by the time she turned 18 in 1920.
 She owned stocks, bonds, a boarding house, businesses, and a 2,000 acre piece of prime river bottomland.

-At that time, she left Tuskegee and, with her entire family, moved to Kansas City, Missouri.
+At that time, she left Tuskegee and moved with her family to Kansas City, Missouri.
 She purchased a house on 12th Street.

 Rector enjoyed her wealth, with a comfortable life and a taste for fine clothing and cars.
 She hosted lavish parties and entertained celebrities such as Count Basie and Duke Ellington.

-Like many others, Rector lost most of her wealth during the Great Depression; she had to sell the mansion.
+Like many others, Rector lost most of her wealth during the Great Depression, and had to sell the mansion.
 But, she remained solvent and lived comfortably for the rest of her life.